nagendra-sathyamurthy/capstone/fda/postman-collections/README.md

 4. Import the `Capstone-Environment.postman_environment.json` file
 5. Select the "Capstone Services Environment" from the environment dropdown

+**🔐 Security Note**: The environment includes MongoDB credentials with strong authentication (username: Athena) that match your deployment configuration.

 ### 2. Configure Service URLs

 Update the environment variables if your services run on different ports: